karthikjram/BikeSharingAssignment/README.md

 # Bike Sharing Assignment
-> Build a multiple linear regression model for the prediction of demand for shared bikes. (using supplied data of US bike-sharing provider BoomBikes)
+> Build a multiple linear regression model for the prediction of demand for shared bikes.
+> (using supplied data.csv of US bike-sharing provider BoomBikes)

 ## Table of Contents